SummaryRead the full fact sheet

 - filling the canals – to prevent bacteria from re-infecting the empty canals in your tooth, they are permanently sealed with a long-lasting barrier material

-- making the tooth functional again – to make sure no bacteria from the oral environment can leak back into the tooth, a large, well-sealed restoration is put on the tooth (such as a crown).
-Teeth that require root canal treatment have sometimes lost considerable tooth structure due to previous decay or cracks, and may require further protection in the form of porcelain, gold alloy crowns or other similar materials.
+- making the tooth functional again – to make sure no bacteria from the mouth can leak back into the tooth, a large, well-sealed restoration is put on the tooth.
+Teeth that require root canal treatment have sometimes lost a lot of tooth structure due to previous decay or cracks, and may require further protection in the form of posts, crowns or other similar materials.

 A normal tooth with a healthy pulp is yellowish-white in colour.
-A pulp-free tooth may eventually turn grey.
-The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures.
+A pulp-free tooth that is sealed with a filling rather than covered by a crown may eventually turn grey.
+The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures to help with this.

 Who can perform root canal treatments?